The epic Trans-Siberian / Mongolian adventure; 2 continents, 8 cities, 26 days, traversing Russia and Mongolia to China.

 Kazan | Train to Ekaterinburg

-Enjoy a 3-4 hour guided walking tour (or by car in winter) of the historical center, visiting: the 1905 Revolution Square, Church of Spilled and the Chapel of St. Elizabeth, the Hill of Ascension, the Ural Museum of Minerals, along with statues of Ekaterinburg founders and communist leaders.
+In the afternoon you will have a guided tour of the historical centre with a local guide.
+Visit 1905 Revolution Square, Church of Spilled and the Chapel of St. Elizabeth, the Hill of Ascension, the Ural Museum of Minerals, statues of Ekaterinburg founders and communist leaders.

 Ekaterinburg | Ural Mountains